 Matrix/Element Bot

-Matrix is an open protocol for decentralized communication, with Element being the most popular client.
-Bot integration requires using the Matrix Client-Server API.
+Matrix is an open protocol for decentralized communication.
+Element is its most popular client.
+To integrate a bot, you use the Matrix Client-Server API.

 Step-by-Step Setup